raspberrypilearning/astro-pi-mission-zero/en/step_7.md

 ![Thermometer](images/thermometer.JPG)
 _By Menchi [CC-BY-SA-3.0](http://creativecommons.org/licenses/by-sa/3.0/){:target="_blank"} via Wikimedia Commons_

-To be more precise, temperature is a measure of the amount of heat energy which a substance has.
+To be more precise, temperature is a measure of the amount of heat energy of a substance.
 You know that an ice cube is solid, but as it warms up, i.e. as it absorbs heat energy from its environment, it melts and becomes liquid.
-This is because, when a substance absorbs or loses enough heat energy, the substance will change state, e.g. change from being a solid into being a liquid.
+This is because, when a substance absorbs or loses enough heat energy, the substance will change state, e.g. it will go from being a solid to being a liquid.

 --- /collapse ---